Riko2909/CMUC/README.md

 # CMUC

-"Catch Me if U can" is a simple plugin to track players.
+"Catch Me if U can" is a simple minecraft plugin to track players.

 ## How to use